josephmate/AdventOfCodeIBMCloudSlackBot/README.md

 Since IBM Functions and Cloudant have a free tier, it shouldn't cost you anything to host your advent of code leaderboard, at least I hope so otherwise my Christmas wishlist might be taking a hit.

+I don't expected to exceed the free tier (as of Dec.
+9 2021)

+* 400,000 GB-s for my functions
+*  20 reads/sec
+* 10 writes/sec
+* 5 global queries/sec
+* 1 GB storage

+because this only consumes:

+1. 1 function per day (didn't benchmarket memory or time)
+2. 1 cloudant read per day to obtain the previous day's leaderboard
+3. 1 cloudant write per day to save the current day's leaderboard for the next day to use
+4. Each 25 member leaderboard saved from AOC takes 9KB

 # Setup
 Step 1: Cloudant